DaveBackus/Data_Bootcamp_Book/py-fun1.md

 **Exercise.**  Suppose we have two variables, `x` and `y`.
 How would you switch their values, so that `x` takes on `y`'s value and `y` takes on `x`'s?

 <!--
-This is mtyn, but you can also do multiple assignments in the same line.
+You can also do multiple assignments in the same line.
 The first two lines above can be rewritten together as
 ```python
 x, y = 2, 3
 ```